 Below is an example of how to access a function in the Menu Tree.
-In the example, the user is setting the Multi-Function knob to be a Steering % (Dual-Rate) control.
+In the example, the user is setting the Multi-Function knob

-- intervals.
+- Dual-Rate has been selected.

-- indicate Steering % (Dual-Rate) has been selected.
+- indicate Steering Percentage has been selected.

 - successful selection.

 Press MENU to move through options.
 Press SET to select an option.